High-redshift transverse BAO measurements with the SDSS quasar catalog: Introduction

 The transverse BAO signal has been detected in both the two-point~\citep{deCarvalho18} and three-point angular correlation functions~\citep{deCarvalho20}.
 Given the considerations discussed above regarding shell analysis, quasars present strong potential for probing cosmological parameters through transverse BAO measurements.
 However, determining the angular scale $\theta_{\rm BAO}$ remains challenging due to their low number density per square degree.
 This limitation is critical, as the BAO feature in quasars is expected to appear at angular scales smaller than $2^{\circ}$.
 Consequently, the entire survey area must be analyzed to achieve a statistically significant detection.
 Using this strategy, \citet{deCarvalho18} measured $\theta_{\rm BAO} = 1.77^{\circ} \pm 0.31^{\circ}$, corresponding to a $2\sigma$ detection in the redshift range $2.20 \leq z \leq 2.25$, based on 10,526 quasars.
-This result is consistent with the $\Lambda$CDM prediction within $1\sigma$, although slightly higher than the expected value of $1.5^{\circ}$.
+This result is consistent with the $\Lambda$CDM prediction within $1\sigma$, where the expected angular scale is $1.5^{\circ}$.

-This work with quasars has two main goals: \begin{enumerate} \item to detect a statistically significant transverse BAO signal at a redshift lower than that obtained by~\cite{deCarvalho18}; \item to test whether the signal follows the trend reported in the literature of being higher than the value predicted by the flat-$\Lambda$CDM model with \textit{Planck} parameters~\cite{deCarvalho18,deCarvalho21,Menote22}. \end{enumerate}

-New BAO measurements in the range $0.6 < z < 2.2$, when combined with existing results, will enable more robust studies of dark energy dynamics~\cite{Nunes20a}, the Hubble tension~\cite{Nunes20b}, and possible interactions within the dark sector~\cite{Bernui23}.
+The primary objective of this work is the detection of a statistically significant transverse BAO signal in the redshift range of $1.5 \le z \le 2.0$, a regime where transverse measurements are currently lacking~\citep{Nunes20a,Menote22}.
+To achieve this goal, we perform a fine tomographic analysis utilizing very thin redshift shells of width $\Delta z = 0.01$.
+This narrow shell approach is crucial to minimize the smearing of the signal due to radial projection, thereby cleanly isolating the transverse BAO feature.
+Bridging this observational gap is of profound cosmological interest; a novel BAO anchor at that epoch, when combined with existing results, will enable more robust constraints on dark energy dynamics~\citep{Nunes20a, Bom2026}, provide new insights into the Hubble tension~\citep{Nunes20b}, and allow for stringent tests of possible dark sector interactions~\citep{Bernui23, Giare24}.

 This work is organized as follows.
 In Section~\ref{sec:data_method}, we describe the data and methodology.
-The results are presented in Section~\ref{sec:Results}, and finally, in Section~\ref{sec:final}, we summarize our conclusions.
+The results are presented in Section~\ref{sec:Results}, and finally, in Section~\ref{sec:final}, we summarize our final remarks.